The 38 local enterprise partnerships

 The local landscape is changing fast, with moves towards new and strengthened Combined Authorities (CAs) and formal models of devolution taking place across England.
 LEPs and CAs will work closely in the coming years to shape their own economic development plans.

 LEPs have access to a range of funding sources directed by government, including City Deals, European Structural and Investment Funds

 The NHS Confederation has supported several NHS colleagues to establish relationships with their respective LEPs and, increasingly, Combined Authority leaders.

-We have created an interactive map to help STP leaders identify who is responsible for making strategic decisions in their locality.
+We have created an interactive map to help ICS and STP leaders identify who is responsible for making strategic decisions in their locality.
 Find your LEP and Combined Authority.

 We have also created some top tips on How to influence LEPs informed by briefings given to NHS HR Directors across England.

 Traditionally the NHS has not engaged with LEPs, and vice versa.
 This is now changing, with the NHS Confederation working at both national and local level to help increase knowledge and establish relationships.
 Our Head of Health Economic Partnerships, Michael Wood, can support you to understand who your partners are and how to engage,